 Layering a small rug on top of a larger one can direct the eye to that specific area.
-So if you have a coffee table, bench, chest, or some other type of special piece you want highlighted, layering a rug is an excellent way to do it.
-Or try this technique if you just want to draw attention to the center of the room (see image courtesy of Lisa Borgnes Giramonti).
+So if you have a coffee table, bench, chest, or some other type of special piece you want to be highlighted, layering a rug is an excellent way to do it.
+It's also great for doing the opposite—drawing your attention away from an area.
+If you've got a piece of furniture or architectural element you want to mask, a small rug in another part of the room can pull the eye away from it.

-Play with Pattern
+Play With Pattern

-Layering patterned rugs on top of each other is a little trickier than layering a patterned rug on a solid, rug, but it's definitely not impossible.
-When experimenting with this look try to use colors that are the same intensity.
+Layering patterned rugs on top of each other is a little trickier than layering a patterned rug on a solid rug, but it's possible.
+When experimenting with this look try to use colors that are of the same intensity.
 For instance, don’t mix pastels with jewel tones.

-Different patterns can often work together if they’re of the same hues.
-Also think about tone-on-tone patterns.
+Different patterns can often work together if in the same hue family.
+Also, think about tone-on-tone patterns.
 They can give a room depth and character without coming across as too bold.
-Ultimately when layering patterns is best to trust your eye and go with your gut.
+Ultimately when layering patterns, it's best to trust your eye and go with your gut.
 If you like the way it looks, then go with it.

-Experiment with Texture
+Experiment With Texture